calebsmith/vim-lambdify/README.md

 vim-lambdify:

 - Python
+- Ruby
 - JavaScript
 - Scheme
+- Erlang

-More will likely be added overtime.
+More will likely be added over time.
 These just happen to be languages I use frequently that have lambdas or something akin to them.

 Acknowledgements